Updating the Extraction Schema using CLI

 You can check out the article on how to add a custom field to your schema.

-In the past, it was recommended to create a new schema object every time a datapoint id is created or deleted.
-This caused that a new schema object with a new id was created.
+In the past, we recommended creating a new schema object every time a datapoint id is created or deleted.
+Because of that, a new schema object with a new id was created.
 It is not necessary to follow this recommendation anymore.